-- The curtain shield airbag and seat belt pretensioner will not activate in a vehicle rollover. - The curtain shield airbag will activate in a severe side impact.
+- The curtain shield airbag and seat belt pretensioner will not activate in a vehicle rollover. - The curtain shield airbag will activate in a severe side impact. - The pretensioner will active in a severe frontal collision.

 For normal driving

 Make sure the RSCA OFF indicator is not turned on.
 If it is left on, the curtain shield airbag will not activate in the event of an accident, which may result in death or serious injury.